-Investment Adviser: Regan Capital, LLC serves as the Fund's investment adviser.
+Investment Advisor: Regan Capital, LLC serves as the Fund's investment advisor.

-Portfolio Managers: Skyler Weinand, CFA and Chris Hall serve as the portfolio managers and are jointly and primarily responsible for the day-to-day management of the Fund and have acted in this capacity for the Fund since January 2024 and the Predecessor Fund since its inception in October 2020.
+Portfolio Managers: Skyler Weinand, CFA and Chris Hall serve as the portfolio managers and are jointly and primarily responsible for the day-to-day management of the Fund and have acted in this capacity for the Fund since its inception in January 2024 and the Predecessor Fund since its inception in October 2020.